 That’s where our December Book of the Month pick comes in.

 Who Owns the Ice House?
 Eight Life Lessons from an Unlikely Entrepreneur is a collaborative effort by award-winning author and successful entrepreneur Clifton Taulbert and Gary Schoeniger, the co-founder and CEO of The Entrepreneurial Learning Initiative (ELI) in Mentor, Ohio.
-ELI is a highly acclaimed organization dedicated to providing interactive real-world entrepreneurship education programs for individuals and organizations worldwide.
+ELI is a highly acclaimed organization dedicated to providing education business opportunities and interactive real-world entrepreneurship education programs for individuals and organizations worldwide.

 While Schoeniger’s interest in Cleve’s life was purely professional, at least initially, Taulbert’s goes far deeper.